 Where is your data kept?

-Even though the information is securely encrypted, and thus completely useless to hackers if they were able to get a copy of it, this makes some people uncomfortable.
+Even though the information is securely encrypted, and thus completely useless to hackers if they could get a copy of it, this makes some people uncomfortable.

 KeePass is an example of a tool that does not use server-based storage.
 You specify where the data is stored.
 There are an assortment of approaches that make your information available in many places, including placing your database on your own server, in cloud storage services like Dropbox or OneDrive, or keeping it on a thumb drive.

-If this matters to you, then it’s probably the first thing I would look at when choosing a password vault.
+If this matters to you, then it’s probably the first decision I would make when choosing a password vault.

 Others with good reputation

-Alternativeto.net lists over 200 alternatives to LastPass for password management.
+Alternativeto.net lists over 200 alternatives to 1Password for password management.
 I’m sure many are just fine, while others are too new to have developed a track record.
 It’s a popular category.